George McMillan (politician): Early life and education

 McMillan was born in Greenville, Alabama.
 He earned a Bachelor of Arts degree from Auburn University in 1966, and a Juris Doctor from the University of Virginia School of Law in 1969.

 Political career

 Legislative career

 McMillan was elected to the Alabama House of Representatives and served for one term in 1973 for Jefferson County.
 He was then elected to the Alabama Senate in 1974, with his term lasting until 1978.

 Lieutenant governor

 McMillan was elected to the office of Lieutenant Governor of Alabama on November 7, 1978 under Governor Fob James.

 Gubernatorial campaign

-McMillan ran in the Democratic gubernatorial primary election in 1982, but was beaten by incumbent Governor George Wallace, coming in second place.
+McMillan ran in the Democratic gubernatorial primary election in 1982, but was beaten by incumbent Governor George Wallace, coming in second place despite the endorsement of the state’s black leaders and receiving 65% of the black vote.
 A run-off election was held between McMillan and Wallace, which Wallace won, going on to win the general election against Republican Mayor Emory Folmar of Montgomery.
-He would have been considered a potential New South governor, if he had won the election.
+A progressive, he would have been considered a potential New South governor, if he had won the election.